luispedro/metarabbit/draft-cyprus.rst

 I was in Cyprus last week for a `software carpentry workshop
 <http://www.linksceem.eu/ls2/news-and-activities/events/events/event/32-4th-linksceem-general-user-meeting-june-2014.html>`__

-The country feels poorer than their GDP per capita would indicate.
-To a large extent, this is because the GPDpc is current income, but what we feel is the wealth (in the houses, the cars, the city infrastructure), which requires several years of income to accumulate.
+The country feels poorer than their GDP per capita (GDPpc) would indicate.
+At least in part, this is because the GPDpc measures current income, but what we feel is the wealth (in the houses, the cars, the city infrastructure), which requires several years of income to accumulate.

 In fact, in Nicosia, this process was visible.
 Houses seemed be either dilapidated or freshly renewed.
 Even with the crisis, it'll look very different